Steven M. LaValle: Awards and honors

-In 2012 LaValle was named "University Scholar" among six other professors at the University of Illinois, Urbana-Champaign.
+In 2012 LaValle was named "University Scholar" along with six other professors at the University of Illinois Urbana-Champaign.

 During 2015, he was featured on displays offering expert perspective in the Robot Revolution exhibit at Chicago's Museum of Science and Industry.

 In 2019, LaValle (with James J. Kuffner Jr.) received the Milestone Award from the International Conference on Robotics and Automation, for the most impactful paper (among around 3000) published between 1997 and 2001.